Knot

 Heed the folly of his tragic son

-That warning endures as his challenge will
+As his father's challenge will

 The bindings of Asia's fate cannot be undone